-Da Luca Gelateria is in the village of Cote D’or alongside Anse Volbert Beach on Praslin Island in the Seychelles (in case that ridiculously long introduction didn’t narrow it down it’s also in the Indian Ocean, off the East coast of Africa on the Planet Earth at the edge of the Orion Arm of the Milky Way).
+Da Luca Gelateria is in the village of Cote D’or alongside Anse Volbert Beach on Praslin Island in Seychelles (in case that ridiculously long introduction didn’t narrow it down it’s also in the Indian Ocean, off the East coast of Africa on the Planet Earth at the edge of the Orion Arm of the Milky Way).

-Ice cream doesn’t really seem to be a big thing on the Seychelles (come on guys, hot country easy pickings!) so when she saw this place in the guide book it was simply a matter of time before we ended up here.
-After dining out for the most of the week on fish in our self catering B&B it was nice to head out for a spot of lunch and I really don’t take too much convincing when it comes to pizzas!
+Ice cream doesn’t really seem to be a big thing on Seychelles (come on guys, hot country easy pickings!) so when she saw this place in the guide book it was simply a matter of time before we ended up here.
+After dining out for most of the week on fish in our self-catering B&B it was nice to head out for a spot of lunch and I really don’t take too much convincing when it comes to pizzas!

 Most of our meals that weren’t homemade on the island and come from the various little creole takeaways so it was nice to sit down and have a meal.

 I know, being a bloke I’m meant to go for the Seybrew but what can I say it’s hard to beat a beautifully made cocktail.
 Today was not a day to worry about Manly Drinks!
 (Disclaimer, there is a fair bit of swearing in this video, but it is absolutely hilarious!).

-Sat on lovely hand made bases with thick tomato sauce and a well cooked selection of spicy meats my tastebuds were transported back to sitting in the square opposite the Pantheon in Rome.
+Sat on lovely handmade bases with thick tomato sauce and a well-cooked selection of spicy meats my tastebuds were transported back to sitting in the square opposite the Pantheon in Rome.
 I hoovered mine up in my usual style and looked longingly over at Becca’s plate waiting patiently for some scraps.
 She’d gone for artichoke on hers which I feel was an intentional ploy to keep me away but knowing the vulture I am she cut off a slice for me to taste in order for her to “leave room for pud!”.

-Where I was less likely to get a look in was the dessert.
-Da Luca are clearly masters in the art of sundaes.
-We both tucked in – Becca on a chocolate covered banana split and me on a piece of rum and raisin sculpture heaven.
+Da Luca is clearly masters in the art of sundaes.
+We both tucked in – Becca on a chocolate-covered banana split and me on a piece of rum and raisin sculpture heaven.

 This certainly isn’t the cheapest place on earth; two cocktails, two pizzas and two deserts cost us 710 rupees (about £40) but in the context of the relatively high prices for food on Seychelles I certainly didn’t feel robbed.
 You’d easily spend this on a similar meal in London with no guarantees you’d get as good a quality food.

-For me I’d highly recommend a stop off at Da Luca Gelateria if you’re in the area, good pizza, amazing ice cream and prices that aren’t going to ruin your holiday.
+For me, I’d highly recommend a stop off at Da Luca Gelateria if you’re in the area, good pizza, amazing ice cream and prices that aren’t going to ruin your holiday.